maziac/DeZog/design/AddingNewRemotes.md

 # RemoteBase API

-The following methods need to be overwritten:
+Here are some exemplary methods that need to be overwritten:
 - Lifecycle
 	- init: Initialization of the Remote.
 Called by ... when ...
 TODO
 	- disconnect: Disconnects the Remote.
 E.g. diconnect the Transport.
 Called by ... when ...
 TODO